 Black Sea Trust for Regional Cooperation

-2017 marks the 10th anniversary of the Black Sea Trust for Regional Cooperation (BST) in Bucharest.
-BST is a grantmaking initiative created by The German Marshall Fund of the United States, with the support of the United States Agency for International Development (USAID), Charles Stewart Mott Foundation, the Ministry of Foreign Affairs of Romania, the Government of Latvia, and the Lynde and Harry Bradley Foundation.
-Starting in 2011, BST also received support from the Robert Bosch Stiftung and Calouste Gulbenkian Foundation, to expand its work.
+The Black Sea Trust for Regional Cooperation (BST) is a grantmaking initiative based in Bucharest, Romania.
+It was created in 2007 by The German Marshall Fund of the United States, with the support of the United States Agency for International Development (USAID), Charles Stewart Mott Foundation, the Ministry of Foreign Affairs of Romania, the Government of Latvia, and the Lynde and Harry Bradley Foundation, the Robert Bosch Stiftung and Calouste Gulbenkian Foundation and the European Commission.

-BST will continue for the next five years to help improve the democratic climate in the targeted regions, not only through grantmaking, but also through its policy and leadership development programs.
+BST will committed to continue to offer support in the democratic climate in the targeted regions, not only through grantmaking, but also through its policy and leadership development programs.
 BST will also keep promoting regional views on issues of importance to both the region and the international community, such as security, democracy, and European policies toward the neighborhood.